Joseph, Prince de Caraman-Chimay

 Marie Joseph Anatole Élie de Riquet et de Caraman, 19th Prince de Chimay (4 July 1858 – 25 July 1937), known as Joseph de Caraman-Chimay, the younger, was a Belgian aristocrat and fencer.
 He was titled "Prince de Chimay" from 1892 until his death in 1937.

 Early life

 He was born to Joseph de Riquet, Prince de Chimay and Prince de Caraman (of Belgium), and Marie Joséphine Anatole de Montesquiou-Fézensac.
 Named for its Belgian "château de Chimay", his family was noted for its patronage of music and the arts.
 One of his sisters was Élisabeth de Riquet de Caraman-Chimay, the Countess Greffulhe.

 Career

+In 1897, the Prince and Georges Clemenceau (then the President of the Council of Paris, later the Prime Minister of France), fought a duel with swords over an article published by Clemenceau in L'Écho de Paris.
+"Both were wounded simultaneously, Clemenceau receiving a gash in the right arm and the Prince a slight scratch on the shoulder."

-The Prince de Chimay was a competitor in the individual épée event at the 1900 Summer Olympics.
+The Prince de Chimay was a competitor representing France in the individual épée event at the 1900 Summer Olympics.
+In 1903, he was injured in a car accident near the village of Rocroi while trying to avoid a cyclist.
+The car he was in overturned and his chauffeur was killed while he was seriously injured.

+In 1935, only his collection of art and historic documents and one wing of his château (which housed a theatre created by Madame Tallien, wife of the 16th Prince de Chimay) were saved when a fire burned the castle.

 Personal life

-On 19 May 1890 he married Clara Ward, a sixteen-year-old American heiress.
+On 19 May 1890 he married sixteen-year-old American heiress Clara Ward, a daughter of Capt.
+Eber Brock Ward.
+Together, they were the parents of two children: